 lang_from_path: true

-• parallel_localization: Boolean value specifying whether to parallelize multilingual processing during the build process
+- parallel_localization: Boolean value specifying whether to parallelize multilingual processing during build

-• lang_from_path: Boolean value, if set to ‘true’, it automatically recognizes and uses the language code if the path string of the markdown file includes it, without needing to explicitly specify the ‘lang’ attribute in the YAML front matter of the post markdown file
+- lang_from_path: Boolean value, if set to ‘true’, it automatically recognizes and uses the language code if the path string of the markdown file includes it, without needing to explicitly specify the ‘lang’ attribute in the YAML front matter within the post markdown file

 The official Sitemap protocol documentation states: